iamshm/Linux-Unix-Commands/Commands.md

 -`cd "dir name"` or `cd dir\ name`\
 -This command is used to navigate to a directory with white spaces.Instead of using double quotes we can use single quotes then also this command will work.Eg: `cd "linux commands"` or `cd linux\ commands` will move to 'linux commands' directory.

+## Creating and Removing Directories

+* `mkdir` command is used for creating directories.
+  - Creating a directory is pretty straightforward.
+        `mkdir [dir-name]`

+   - Creating a complete directory structure.
+(Non of the directories should already exist)
+         `mkdir -p dir1/dir2/dir3`
+   - Make `mkdir` emmit the details of operation.
+          `mkdir -v [dir-name]`

+* `rmdir` command is used for removing empty directories.
+  - Removing a directory is also pretty straightforward.
+        `rmdir [dir-name]`

+   - Make `rmdir` ignore non empty directories.
+        BY default, the rmdir command throws an error if you try deleting a non-empty directory.
+However, if you want, you can suppress this behavior of rmdir using the --ignore-fail-on-non-empty option.
+         `rmdir --ignore-fail-on-non-empty [dir-name]`
+   - Remove parent directories along with the directory.
+          `rmdir -p test/test-dir/`

+  * `rm -r` command is used for removing non empty directories.
+  - Removing a non empty directory is also pretty straightforward.
+        `rm -r [dir-name]`
+        This will present a prompt for approval to delete each of the files.

+  - If you don't want such a prompt,
+        `rm -rf [dir-name]`
+        This will not present a prompt for approval to delete each of the files.

 ## Compress files on linux

 The following commands are used to compress files on linux.
 There are many ways to compress files in linux, the most common is **tar**